-Special needs of highly vulnerable groups including People with Disability (PwDs), aged persons, children and women, will be taken care of, while addressing the preparedness, response and relief requirements of disaster victims.
+Special needs of highly vulnerable groups including differently abled persons (PwDs), aged persons, children and women, will be taken care of, while addressing the preparedness, response and relief requirements of disaster victims.
 A specific strategy for addressing the risk reduction needs of these vulnerable groups will be developed and institutionalized by ward disaster management committee.

-One National NGO, Help Age India, is also working in Shimla city.
+Apart from it, one National NGO, HelpAge India, is also working in Shimla city.
 They are maintaining the Old Age Home in Sector 4.
-Mr. Rajesh Dutta is nodal contact person of Help Age India.
-He can be contacted on 9418977457 for any kind of support/ assistance required in context of old age persons.
+Mr Rajesh Datta is nodal contact person of HelpAge India.
+He can be contacted on 9418977457 for any kind of emergency support required pertaining to old age persons.